Bookclubbers without boundaries in Nelson, New Zealand

 Olivier, a French aristocrat, sails for the New World with his servant Parrot

 ☁ “Olivier-Jean-Baptist de Clarel de Barfleur de Garmont is a young French nobleman who attends democratic lectures in his homeland and is suspected of being a spy.
 He is advised to move to away from the unwanted attention, as far away as America.
-He does so, taking with him John Larrit, aka Parrot as a secretaire, whose family printing business and therefore their hopes, went up in flames.
+He does so, taking with him John Larrit, aka Parrot as a secretaire, whose family printing business went up in flames.

 On the ship the men lament the friends and lovers they have left behind, though there are a few surprise re-appearances, and also new turmoil and lustful adventures on the long voyage.